TechLabs-Berlin/wt23-wastewise/blog.md

  'tetrapack',
  'toothbrush']
 ```
 There are many more classes that could have been used for this and in the future, we might implement some of them.
+We estimated that we needed about 30 images per class to do a first round of fine tuning.
 We downloaded the image data using the Bing and DuckDuckGo image search APIs.
 Both worked very well for this approach.
 We recommend to use DuckDuckGo, however, since it is free, while Bing is only free for a limited amount of time.
 One problem that came with this was that we had serious data mismatch (we found stock photos with perfect lighting etc. in the image search, but users will query the classifier on very different photos) as well as some images that did not fit the class, so we took a pre-selection.
 Also, we shared the data set between the two of us so to increase reproducibility and comparability between the classifiers we were about to train.

 #### Architectures and frameworks